BayAreaMetro/pems-typical-weekday/README.md

 <img src="./docs/DataFlowDiagram.png" width=800>

-The `Consume` directory processes a year's worth of data and then combines the annual summaries into a single database.
+The scripts in `src` directory processes a year's worth of data and then combines the annual summaries into a single database.
 The data is available in the `pems-typical-weekday` folder [on Box](https://mtcdrive.box.com/v/pems-typical-weekday).
-The data is presented via Tableau (see the `.Twb` files in the `Summaries` directory) both [hourly](https://public.tableau.com/profile/lmz8249#!/vizhome/PeMSTypicalWeekdayHour_0/SelectaStation) and by (groups of hours) [time period](https://public.tableau.com/profile/lmz8249#!/vizhome/PeMSTypicalWeekdayPeriod_0/SelectaStation).
+The data is presented via Tableau (see the `.twb` files in the `Summaries` directory) both [**hourly dashboard**](https://public.tableau.com/app/profile/bayareametro/viz/PeMSTypicalWeekday-Hourly/StationFlows) and by (groups of hours) [**time period dashboard**](https://public.tableau.com/app/profile/bayareametro/viz/PeMSTypicalWeekday-ByTimePeriod/StationFlows).

 To use the Tableau workbooks, first download the hourly or time period data files from the `pems-typical-weekday` folder [here](https://mtcdrive.box.com/v/pems-typical-weekday).
 Then point the Tableau workbooks to local copies of the CSV file, rather than the data extract/csv my files point to (e.g., `M:\Data\Traffic\PeMS\pems_period.tde` or `D:/files/Box Sync/Share Data/pems-typical-weekday/pems_period.csv`).